Aleutian Islands campaign: Japanese attack

-Japanese troops raise the Imperial battle flag on Kiska Island in the Aleutians on June 6, 1942.
+Japanese troops raise the Rising Sun Flag on Kiska Island in the Aleutians on June 6, 1942.

 Before the Empire of Japan entered World War II, the Imperial Japanese Navy had gathered extensive information about the Aleutians but had no up-to-date information regarding military developments on the islands.
-Admiral Isoroku Yamamoto provided the Japanese Northern Area Fleet, commanded by Vice Admiral Eichiro Oda, with a force of two non-fleet aircraft carriers, five cruisers, twelve destroyers, six submarines, and four troop transports, along with supporting auxiliary ships.
+Admiral Isoroku Yamamoto provided the Japanese Northern Area Fleet with a force of two non-fleet aircraft carriers, five cruisers, twelve destroyers, six submarines, and four troop transports, along with supporting auxiliary ships.
 With that force, Hosogaya was to launch an air attack against Dutch Harbor then follow with an amphibious attack upon Adak Island, 480 mi to the west.
 Hosogaya was instructed to destroy whatever American forces and facilities were found on Adak, but the Japanese did not know the island was undefended.
 Hosogaya's troops were to return to their ships and become a reserve for two additional landings: the first on Kiska, 240 mi west of Adak, the other on the Aleutians' westernmost island, Attu, 180 mi west from Kiska.

 Because the Office of Naval Intelligence had broken the Japanese naval codes, Admiral Chester Nimitz learned by May 1942 of Yamamoto's plans, including the Aleutian invasion, the strength of both Yamamoto's and Hosogaya's fleets, and Hosogaya's plan to attack the Aleutians on 1 June or shortly thereafter.